Mill Bay, AK Demographics

 A map of Mill Bay's Population by Race

-Of the 355 places in Alaska, Mill Bay is the 30th most populous.
+Mill Bay is ranked the 32nd most populous place in Alaska, out of 355 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mill Bay was ranked the 30th most populous place in the 2020 Census.

 Mill Bay's White Population